-Scan the QR Code, above, with your tablet or smart-phone for the full Compass Connect manual.
+SCAN the QR Code, above, with the camera on your smartphone or tablet to download the Compass Connect manual.

 Monitor Panel

 Command Center

 Water Pump On/Off Switch

 Monitor Panel

 The monitor panel is found on the interior Command Center.
 It displays the fill levels of your fresh water, grey water, and black water holding tanks.
 It also shows the voltage of your auxiliary battery.
 Each holding tank is equipped with a sensor to instantly relay the fill level to the LED display.
 See photo (left).